mrsargent/EA_FinalProject/README.md

 ![image showing diagram](/img/diagram.jpg)

 #### Step 1 - Initial Token Mint
 Company_A  is going to mint 10000 initial Loyalty Tokens (LTs) with the initialMinter minting policy.
-This policy will require a signature from Company A to ensure that <u>only Company A is allowed to mint</u>.
+This policy will require a signature from Company A to ensure that **only Company A is allowed to mint**.
 In addition it will check to make sure they will be exactly 10000 tokens minted with the correct asset name (see initialminter.ak in the project).

 ![image showing diagram](/img//step1/diagram.jpg)